- How to Adjust Workouts to Your Fitness Level

 Prefer to use only a mat and common household items during a workout?
 These programs are a good match:

-- Pilates (Wall Pilates, Pilates on the Bed, Chair Pilates)
+- No-Equipment Pilates (Wall Pilates, Pilates on the Bed, Chair Pilates)

 - Pelvic Yoga